 Some schools require you to complete a form they provide you.
 This is called an institutional aid application.
-On this form you will tell the school about outside scholarships you expect to receive and whether you’re interested in other types of aid such as work study.
+On this form you tell the school about outside scholarships you expect to receive.
+It also offers insight into whether you’re interested in other types of aid such as work study.

-Often you can also use this form to explain any special circumstances not taken into account on the FAFSA.
-If your grad school program requires one of these applications, they will mail it to you.
+Often you may also use this form to explain any special circumstances not taken into account on the FAFSA®.
+If your grad school program requires one of these applications, they typically mail it to you.

-Your eligibility for financial aid will be determined by your school’s financial aid office, in conjunction with their review of your processed FAFSA data.
-The FAFSA calculates a number called Expected Family Contribution, or EFC.
+Your eligibility for grad school financial aid is often determined by your school’s financial aid office.
+They review of your processed FAFSA® data.
+The FAFSA® calculates a number called Expected Family Contribution, or EFC.

 The EFC, when subtracted from your college’s Cost of Attendance (COA) determines your financial need.
 Your college or university determines the COA.
-The amount will include tuition, room and board, fees and estimated living expenses including books and supplies.
+The amount typically includes tuition, room and board, fees and estimated living expenses including books and supplies.

 COA – EFC = Financial Need

-Financial need is an official term for how much need-based financial aid you’re eligible for.
+Financial need is an official term for how much need-based aid you’re eligible for per school year.
 Your financial need is calculated by subtracting the EFC from the COA.
-In order for you to receive need-based aid, your COA must be greater than your EFC.
+In order for you to receive need based aid, your COA must be greater than your EFC.

-Your college or university will use the need-based resources they have available to try to meet your Financial Need.
-In most cases for graduate students, you financial need will not come into play as there are only non-need based federal programs for graduate students.
-If, however, you receive and outside scholarship that is only given to needy students, your financial need would be a factor.
+Your college or university may use the need-based resources they have available to try to meet your Financial Need.
+In most cases for graduate students, your financial need may not come into play.
+That’s because there are only non-need based federal programs for graduate students.
+If, however, you receive an outside scholarship that is only given to needy students, your financial need would be a factor.

-If you receive a need-based grant, your need comes into play when determining the maximum amount of need-based assistance you can receive.
+If you receive a need based grant, your need comes into play when determining the maximum amount of need-based assistance you may receive.